-Street eateries from Hong Kong (HK), Macau and Singapore (SG) received nods from Michelin Guide inspectors last year.
+Street eateries from Hong Kong (HK), Macau and Singapore (SG) received nods from Michelin last year.
 In fact, two hawkers in SG even garnered the elusive “one star” recognition.

-Davao Famous Restaurant and Cecil’s has been serving for almost 50 years like Ying Kee in San Po Kong.
-Lachi’s, Em’s, Kuilan’s and Aling Foping’s serve pastries and desserts which are as Michelin mention worthy as that of Kwan Kee in Sham Shui Po and Kei Tsui and Joyful Dessert House in Mongkok.
-Lyndon’s, as ironic as it termed it’s specialty is indeed the best pork rib.
+Davao Famous Restaurant and Cecil’s have been serving for almost 50 years like Ying Kee in San Po Kong.
+Lachi’s, Em’s, Kuilan’s and Aling Foping’s serve pastries and desserts which are as Michelin-mention-worthy as that of Kwan Kee in Sham Shui Po and Kei Tsui and Joyful Dessert House in Mongkok.
+Lyndon’s, as ironic as it termed its specialty is indeed one of the best pork rib versions in the coty.
 It is grilled and sauced savorily like that of my top favorite Satay served by Lan Ying in Kowloon City.
 Ultimately, the braised Carabao meat served by Bulca Chong is a dainty endemic dish, inducing that distinctly Davao redolence even years after completing this gastronomic itinerary.

 *Download DAVAO GUIDE APP in your phone to weave these eateries in your itinerary.
-Smart to visit Davao in March-May (Summer, Araw ng Davao – 2rd week of March), August (Kadayawan Festival) and December (New Year’s countdown with the Torotot Festival)
+It is “smart” to visit Davao in March-May (Summer, Araw ng Davao – 2rd week of March), August (Kadayawan Festival) and December (New Year’s countdown with the Torotot Festival)

 Davao Famous Restaurant (HYSIAN SATEME)

 Partaking endemic meals with locals has always been my travel fetish.
 Thus, I would recommend having your lunch or dinner here to enthrall your appetite dining with Davaoeno families.
 For shorter queue though, be here as early as 6:30 am.
-“Tanan man” (All), that’s what typically the server’s answer when you ask for the specialty.
+“Tanan man” (All), that is what typically the server’s answer when you ask for the specialty.
 A matter of fact since 1968 when it started as “Davao First Restaurant”.
 The Hysian Sateme (Seafood Sateme) is my favorite in the menu.
-You will love the chunks of fish and squid giving variations in your chew with the noodles.
+You will love the chunks of fish and squid giving variations as you chew with the noodles.
 Cinnamon – Soy tandem makes that sauce a bomb.
 Its spiciness teases you too.
 A reception area where queuing family could wait is set-up when they opened the renovated part.